Januzellij/go_path_manager/README.md

 1) Ruby hates me.
 I can never get it to install, and I don't want to deal with the ensuing bullcrap.

-2) Go requires none of that, and is a much simpler model for command line tools in particular
+2) Go requires none of that, and is much simpler for command line tools in particular

 3) I thought it would be fun to get a bit of Ruby knowledge

-## Note
-This code is not the best it could be.
-It does have a *goto*, after all.